ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 [Environment]::SetEnvironmentVariable("PATH", "$($env:PATH);C:\Program Files\Vim\vim91", [EnvironmentVariableTarget]::User)
 ```

-### Option Two, GUI
+### option two - GUI

-* Press the Windows key
+- Press the Windows key

-* Search for "Environment Variables" and click the "Best Match"
+- Search for "Environment Variables" and click the "Best Match"

-* This will bring up the System Properties dialog, which has a link, Environment Variables, near the lower-right corner.
+- This will bring up the System Properties dialog, which has a link, Environment Variables, near the lower-right corner.
 Click there.

-* The "User variables for username" are in the top half of the Environment Variables dialog.
+- The "User variables for username" are in the top half of the Environment Variables dialog.
 For now, you're interested in the Path variable

-* Double click the Path variable, and make sure you see the path to your current Vim installation.
+- Double click the Path variable, and make sure you see the path to your current Vim installation.

-* If not, click "Edit" then "Browse" then navigate to `C:\Program Files\Vim\vim91` (or whatever the current version is) to add it.
+- If not, click "Edit" then "Browse" then navigate to `C:\Program Files\Vim\vim91` (or whatever the current version is) to add it.

-### Some Nuance with Environment Variables
+### some nuance with environment variables

-* Environment variables are read when applications are opened, so changes to environment variables will not take effect until you open a new window.
+- Environment variables are read when applications are opened, so changes to environment variables will not take effect until you open a new window.
 There are other ways, but that's the easy way.

-* You have to back out (click "OK") *twice*, going all the way back to the System Properties dialog, before the variable is actually changed.
+- You have to back out (click "OK") *twice*, going all the way back to the System Properties dialog, before the variable is actually changed.
 This one has gotten me many times.

-## Create a Vimrc
+## create a vimrc

 If you open gVim now, you will have a fairly nice experience.
 Filetype detection and syntax highlighting will work, backspace will behave as you expect it to, and commands will autocomplete.